Afirestriker/redux-module-in-action/redux-notes.md

 - It accept two arguments
   - Arg-1: An object whose values are action creators functions.
   - Arg-2: To what the action creators should bind with.
 - The bindActionCreators, turns the object **Arg-1** whose values are action creators, into an object with the same keys, where every action creators wrapped into a dispatch call.
 So they may be call directly.

+### redux.combineReducers

+- Like actions, redux can have more that one store and reducer functions.
+- But since, redux maintain a global state under one object, we need to combine them into one **rootReducer**.
+- redux.combineReducers() is an function to do so.
+It accept an object as an parameter, coorespondig to key:value pair to various reducers.
+- In this case, each reducer is managing its own part of the application global state.
+- The state parameter is different for every reducer and cooresponds to the part of the state it manages.
+- When we dispatch an action, all the combined reducers will recieve that action.
+  The difference is that, one of them acts on that action while the others ignores it.
+- Moreover when the application grows in size, we can split the reducers into separate files, and keep them completely indipendent for managing different feature.
+Each having it own part of the state, action-creators, and reducer functions.
+- Example: A Auth Reducer, A User Reducer, A Profile Reducer

 ## Q&A